haris18896/JwtAuthDotNet/README.md

 dotnet watch run
  # or
 dotnet run
+dotnet list package # all packages are in `.csproj` dotnet restore # install all packages dotnet build # build project

 openssl rand -base64 64 # to generate base 64 secret to use in the appsettings.json for generation of jwt tokens